ruggi/carmack/README.md

 carmack stores each user's (or teammate!) daily plan files in [subfolders](#structure), so it's easy to see who did what on a given date.

-The data is stored in a git repository keeping track of everyone's activity.

 ## Installation

 ```sh